Selling a House With Code Violations? Review Your Options

 In addition, the buyer’s lending company may dictate if code violations must be fixed before purchase.
 For example, FHA loans typically won’t allow buyers to purchase properties with unpermitted converted garages or outdated electrical panels.
 This could become a negotiating point with the buyer.

-Similarly, because homeowners insurance for a home that’s not up to code may cost more, that too may become a point of leverage that allows the buyer to negotiate a reduced sales price on your home.
+Similarly, since homeowner’s insurance may cost more for a home that’s not up to code, this could become a point of leverage for the buyer to negotiate a lower sales price.
+If you choose to stick to your asking, your property may sit longer on the market.

 Do sellers need to disclose code violations to buyers?